xxArchitect/BallGame/README.md

 ## Setup

----

 This application was built using [**Java SDK 16.0.1**](https://www.oracle.com/java/technologies/downloads/) and [**JavaFX SDK 16**](https://gluonhq.com/products/javafx/).

-1. Download and install Java SDK and JavaFX SDK, configure them in the IDE.
+1. Download and install Java SDK and JavaFX SDK and configure them in the IDE.
 2. Clone this repository and build the project.
 3. Run the game!